Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 Look at these charts across samples of different ages.
 The differences will be clearly noticeable.

 Unfortunately, I couldn't clearly identify groups of preferences.
 Maybe the problem is in the phrasing of the question; perhaps, it would be better to make a separate quantitative scale for each type of plot and world.
 However, this would significantly expand the survey and, therefore, reduce the number of responses.
-A small sample soze also plays a role.
+A small sample size also plays a role.

 I added one custom filter: `* Genre: Not about the future` — respondents who did not choose "science fiction" or "cyberpunk" in the preferred genres.